verlok/verlok.github.io/about/index.md

   <figcaption>Image courtesy: myself</figcaption>
 </figure>

-I write about the web on this tech blog, on [Medium](https://medium.com/@andrea.verlicchi) and [Smashing Magazine](https://www.smashingmagazine.com/author/andrea-verlicchi/), and I love to speak at conferences about the web.
+I write about the web on this tech blog, on [Medium](https://medium.com/@andrea.verlicchi) and [Smashing Magazine](https://www.smashingmagazine.com/author/andrea-verlicchi/), and I love to speak at web conferences.

 I'm a GitHub fan and the proud creator of many open-source projects, [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload) amongst others.